MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/app-studio-overview.md

   You must also provide any additional domains that the tab expects to load from or link to.

-* **Personal Tabs.** This section lets you define a set of tabs that are presented by default in the personal app experience.
-This is the experience a user has with your app outside the context of a team or channel.
+* **Personal Tabs.** This section lets you define a set of tabs that are presented by default in the personal app experience (experience a user has with your app outside the context of a team or channel).
 In this section, provide the tab name, a unique identifier, the URL that points to the UI to be displayed in Teams, and optionally, the URL to use if a user opts to view the tab in a browser.
 With Teams tabs, provide any additional domains from which the tab expects to load from or link to.

 ##### Bots